 Springfield is a larger medium-sized city located in the state of Ohio.
-With a population of 58,877 people and 31 constituent neighborhoods, Springfield is the 12th largest community in Ohio.
-Springfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 58,106 people and 32 constituent neighborhoods, Springfield is the 12th largest community in Ohio.
+Much of the housing stock in Springfield was built prior to World War II, making it one of the older and more historic cities in the country.

-The per capita income in Springfield in 2018 was $21,715, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $86,860 for a family of four.
+The per capita income in Springfield in 2018 was $22,968, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
+This equates to an annual income of $91,872 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.

 The most common language spoken in Springfield is English.
 Other important languages spoken here include Spanish and German/Yiddish.